PierreSachot/Internship-Reports/Pierre Sachot - week 4.md

 ![how to display CSourceNotFoundEditor](https://github.com/PierreSachot/Internship-Reports/blob/master/images/week%204/Screenshot_5.png?raw=true)

 ### Conclusion
 Now users have the capacity to disable CSourceNotFoundEditor window altogether or to choose for themselves when to display it.
 Thus saving time and improving the user experience of the Eclipse debugger.
-This is a great example of how working on an open source project can really benefit a whole community of users.
-But, a word of warning, CDT project isn't the easiest program to develop or the easiest to master, you need to understand other user's code and if you change it you need to retain its original logic and style.
+This is a great example of how working on an Open-source project can really benefit a whole community of users.
+But, a word of warning, CDT project isn't the easiest program to develop or the easiest to master, you need to understand other users' code and if you change it you need to retain its original logic and style.
 Fiddly perhaps but well worth it!
 The user community will appreciate your efforts and the flow of coding future work will be smoother and more efficient.
 A better user experience for everyone.